igorski/bitmappery/README.md

 * Image position must be made persistent (now isn't on document switch)
 * Implement selections
 * Unload Blobs when images are no longer used in document (see sprite-factory disposeSprite, keep instance count of usages)
-* Export output to image file
+* Export output to image file (by rendering document content on separate canvas instead of taking snapshot at incorrect scale)
-* Import / export documents from/to disk|Dropbox
+* Load/save documents from/to Dropbox
-* Restore project by selecting folder from file system
 * Use hand cursor when draggable
 * Use paint brush cursor when painting
 * Add tools for layer rotation and scaling